JakeRabinowitz/PogoChampAutosplitter/README.md

 Feel free to use / modify for whatever splits & runs you want, this is just some examples to get started and show off the integration.

-## Setup
+## Setup/Troubleshooting
 Using the PogoChamp.asl file requires you to have UnityASL.bin in your `Livesplit/Components/` folder.
-If it isn't working, a missing UnityASL is likely the problem.
+If it isn't working, a missing UnityASL is likely the problem, you can download UnityASL.bin here: https://github.com/just-ero/asl-help/raw/main/libraries/UnityASL.bin

 ## Usage
 The PogoChamp.asl file has 5 different split patterns that you can pick from by going to `Edit Layout > Scriptable AutoSplitter`, the options are: